rahuldotbiz/ultimate-frontend-developer-resources-for-2021/README.md

 **Winner will be announced after a Week**

 <hr>
-Get the amazing  [Daily.dev](https://api.daily.dev/get?r=emmaturner)  extension for your browser.
+Get the amazing  <a href="https://api.daily.dev/get?r=emmaturner" target="_blank">DailyDev</a>  extension for your browser.
 Amazing ideas and articles in just you default chrome tab.
 <hr>

 Thanks For Seeing this post. <br />